 When the governing body agrees on behalf of the faith community to be involved in the discerner’s preparation for further ministry, this may include financial assistance during the process.
 This assistance could entail such things as a background check, the canonically required psychological evaluation, and a psychiatric evaluation prior to ordination; the cost for each of these items is shared equally by the discerner, the congregation, and the diocese.

 The governing body’s support is the final step in the originating faith community’s discernment process before the discerner is scheduled for an interview with the Bishop.
 At a later stage of the discerner’s process, the governing body will again be asked for its recommendation.

 A copy of the CDC report is sent to the Diocesan Office for Formation and Transition Ministry, along with the Recommendation Form in the initial application packet.
 The next step (Step 6 – Interview with the Bishop) discusses what documents are required from the sponsoring congregation and the discerner in order for the interview to be scheduled.

 Interview with the Bishop | Step 6

-After the Office of Formation and Transition Ministry (OFTM) has received the report and letter of recommendation from the CDC and the letter of support and committment from the sponsoring congregation’s governing body, the OFTM will contact the discerner.
+After the Office of Formation and Transition Ministry (OFTM) has received the report and letter of recommendation from the CDC and the letter of support and commitment from the sponsoring congregation’s governing body, the OFTM will contact the discerner.
 The discerner will be asked to provide various documents and complete initial forms.
 Once the OFTM has received these requested documents, they will initiate scheduling the interview appointment with the Bishop’s Office and the sponsoring priest.